cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/conference-best-practices.md

 To make the process as straightforward as possible, we've created this **[DHH Accessbile Conference Checklist]**(https://docs.google.com/spreadsheets/d/1lC1woVTu8YNWykCJ2FwBgy3aJEWbVUP0cZT3-Nw1hj0/edit#gid=0).
 Make your copy to use it for your event.

-While the checklist has all the action items, this detailed document provides the context to understand *why what* is needed.
+While the checklist provides a meticulous list of action items, this detailed document provides the context to understand the "how" and "why" behind them.
 We also included alternatives if a particular accommodation isn't feasible.
 If you have any questions, please get in touch with us at cncf-tag-contributor-strategy@lists.cncf.io — we'd love to help you make your event more accessible!

 **Note**: This document is open source.
 If we missed anything, please submit a pull request or issue so we can update it — thank you!